tschinz/znotes/docs/about/getting_started.md

     - mkdocs
     - getting started
 ---
-# How to use MKDocs Material Documentation
+# How to use
 The method below allows you to write and preview the doc easily thanks to **VSCode** and the [Dev Container](https://containers.dev) technology.

 !!! info
     We do not provide support for other installation methods.
-A [condaenv.yml](https://github.com/tschinz/znotes-mkdocs/blob/main/condaenv.yml) file is available at the root of the documentation one can consult the content of the `.devcontainer` folder to install the required programs and tools to build the documentation on its own.
+A [condaenv.yml]({{base_repo_file}}/condaenv.yml) file is available at the root of the documentation one can consult the content of the `.devcontainer` folder to install the required programs and tools to build the documentation on its own.

 ## Requirements
 -   [Visual Studio Code](https://code.visualstudio.com/download)